joeseffdl/JOESEFFDL/README.md

 * 🕸️ Getting the hang of **HTML, CSS, and JavaScript** on my [Portfolio].
 * 🎁 Looking forward to Contribute to Open Source projects.
 * 🥅 My Goal 2022: To be confident in Frontend development `=>` Backend development.
-* ❤️ learning how to program and playing the 🎸 is my hobby to relax.
+* ❤️ Learning how to program and playing the 🎸 is my hobby to relax.

 <br />